nicm42/100-days-of-code-v2/log 1.md

 **Day 94: 25th October 2020**
 Spent a while looking through a couple of Hacktober repositories for things that needed doing.
 I ended up with Task 3 on the one I did Task 1 and 2 on most recently.
 There are a few issues to improve bits of the app.
 I had a look at it, and it's really simple.
 I managed to do one of them, so I just need to wait and see if me being assigned to it has been okayed, then check it on other browsers/devices tomorrow.

+**Day 95: 26th October 2020**
+It's a good thing I gave it a day to check because I found a couple of things wrong.
+It's done now, and just requires the maintainer to check if what I did was right.
+I had more fun with Git because I realised I gave my branch the wrong name.
+It's interesting how many of these things are easier to fix in the terminal.
+The quesstion is: is that because typing commands in the terminal is inherently easier or because SmartGit isn't actually that easy to use?